leonvogt/hotwire-dev-tools/README.md

 # Hotwire Dev Tools

-Hotwire Dev Tools is a browser extension that provides a set of features for visualizing Turbo Frames, Turbo Streams and Stimulus controllers on a page.
+Hotwire Dev Tools is a browser extension with the goal of helping developers inspect their Turbo and Stimulus applications.

-Features:

-- Highlighting Turbo Frames
+**Turbo features**:

-- Listing Turbo Frames
+- Highlight Turbo Frames
-- Listing Stimulus controllers and their registration status
-- Monitoring incoming Turbo Streams
+- Monitor incoming Turbo Streams
-- Displaying Turbo meta tags
+- Display Turbo meta information like is Turbo Drive or morphing enabled?
+- Display warning when a Turbo Frame ID is not unique
+- List all Turbo Frames on the page

+**Stimulus features**:

+- List all Stimulus controllers on the page
+- Highlight specific Stimulus controllers
+- Display warning when a `data-controller` doesn't match any registered controller

 ## Installation